Leeds city centre: Under the Headrow

 Opened 21 March 2013, Trinity Leeds shopping centre had a surge of 130,000 people enter its doors on the first day of opening.
 Costing £350 million, and creating 3,000 jobs, this was a major development for Leeds.
 It was the only major retail development to open in the UK in 2013.
-It covers 1,000,000 sq ft (92,900 sq m) with has a capacity for 120 shops and numerous pop-up shops.
+It covers 1,000,000 sqft with has a capacity for 120 shops and numerous pop-up shops.

 The Calls is close to the River Aire.
 The area's decline began in the early 20th century when industry moved away from the centre outwards.
 From 1985 to 1995 Leeds Corporation carried out a major regeneration with a careful conversion of listed building warehouses and new build in sympathetic style for a mixed-use area.
 Many of the area's old industrial buildings have now been converted into modern flats and commercial buildings.